A Systematic Framework for Enterprise Knowledge Retrieval: Leveraging LLM-Generated Metadata to Enhance RAG Systems: Experimental Results

 \subsection{Data Corpus Composition and Experiment setup}

-Our study employed a carefully curated dataset derived from AWS S3 documentation (https://docs.aws.amazon.com/s3/), selected for its intricate structure and diverse content types.
+Our study employed a carefully curated dataset derived from AWS S3 documentation \cite{AWSS3Docs}, selected for its intricate structure and diverse content types.
 The corpus consists of four main components: the S3 User Guide (2,499 pages), the API Reference (3,013 pages), the S3 Glacier Developer Guide (558 pages), and the S3 on Outposts documentation (217 pages).
 This comprehensive dataset offers a realistic and challenging environment for assessing the effectiveness of metadata-enriched retrieval strategies in practical, real-world technical contexts.